EmmaaDy/Portfolio/README.md

 For global state management, I implemented Redux, which is used to store and manage data accessed by multiple components.
 Redux provides a centralized state management solution, making it easier to maintain and update application data.

 ### API Interaction
-To automatically display the latest projects on the website, I integrated an external API, like the GitHub API.
+In my project, I use the useEffect hook to handle the data fetching process from my external GitHub API.
+This allows me to efficiently retrieve and update the necessary data.
+To automatically display the latest projects on the website.
 This enhances the user experience by providing up-to-date information and demonstrates real-time data interaction within the application.

 ## Technologies and Libraries
 - React
+- UseState hook
+- UseEffect hook
 - React Router
 - Redux
 - Axios for HTTP requests